matthewscheer/rancher-for-home/README.md

 ![kubernetes](docs/images/kubernetes.png)

+Don't see a `Kubernetes` section?
+Check the `General` section and make sure you are running the Edge version.

 #### Testing Your Cluster

 Open terminal and test it out.
 Run `kubectl get nodes`. `kubectl` should return a node named `docker-for-desktop`.